circlol/mods/README.md

 2. Unzip, using either WinRar's Extract here or Windows Explorer's unzip feature

+3. Run Mike's Pack.bat, and follow the setup steps

-3. If you have Git installed already, ignore this:
+3.5.
+If you have Git installed already, ignore this:
    Ez Installer will install Git (Required to continue) After it finishes, the Installer will exit, reopen the installer and continue to the next step